Charlie Buckton: Storylines

-In June 2013, when Brax is shot by Adam Sharpe (Martin Lynes), he falls unconscious and Charlie appears to him on a clifftop.
+When Brax is shot by Adam Sharpe (Martin Lynes), he falls unconscious and Charlie appears to him in a vision.
 She warns Brax that he is in danger and that night he is poisoned by Adam in the hospital, causing him to go into a coma.
 Charlie appears to Brax again and he explains that he is tired of fighting.
-He wishes to remain with her, saying that his brothers no longer need him.
+He tells Charlie that he wishes to remain with her, saying that his brothers no longer need him.
 Charlie tries to encourage Brax to go back and asks him about Ricky Sharpe (Bonnie Sveen).
 She realises that Brax loves Ricky and tells him to let go, so he can return to her.

 Reception

 For her portrayal of Charlie, Anderson has garnered various award nominations.
 At the 2008 Inside Soap Awards, Anderson received a nomination for "Sexiest Female".
 In 2010, she was nominated for "Best Daytime Star".
 That same year saw Anderson earn nominations for the "Most Popular Personality on Australian Television" and "Most Popular Actress" Logie Awards.
 2011 saw Anderson nominated once again for "Best Daytime Star" at the Inside Soap Awards.
 Anderson received nominations for Most Popular TV personality and Most Popular Actress at the 2012 Logie Awards.
 The episode featuring Charlie's death was nominated for an Australian Writers' Guild award.

 Holy Soap described the character's most memorable moment as "Locking lips with gal pal Joey".

 In her book Free to a Good Home, author Catherine Deveny criticised the reaction to Charlie and Joey's same sex relationship.
 She called the first kiss between the couple the "TV disappointment of the year" and she nicknamed the soap Homo Go Away because the scene in which the kiss featured were diluted to suit certain viewers.
 Of the decline in ratings during the storyline, Deveny said "Since the lesbian plotline began two weeks ago, 100,000 people have turned off.
 Wow!
 Turned off.
 That must be the first time the words 'lesbian' and 'turn off' have occurred in the same sentence.
 And all we'd seen until Tuesday was lingering touches and intense stares."
 Deveny then explained that she would rather let her children watch lesbians on television than Christians.
 She highlighted that only mothers complained to the network about their children being exposed to a same-sex relationship during a family show, not fathers.